project-forth-works/project-forth-works/Programming-Pearls/day-of-the-week/README.md

 The definition of `.DAY` in line 17 to 23 shows how to encode the length of the element strings and traverse the sequence.
 The range check in line 18 is as described above.
 The represented sequence (line 19) now has a length byte in front of each element string.
-Charater '1' represents the length 1, '2' the length 2 and so on.
+Character '1' represents the length 1, '2' the length 2 and so on.
 Lengths greater 9 would be represented by characters ':', ';', '<' according to the ASCII character encoding but that is not necessary in this example.